 Urban growth on the island of Ireland has been accelerating at a greater rate over recent years as increased development expands city and town limits into the countryside.
-Artificial land cover throughout Ireland remains relatively low; however, the constant encroachment on natural habitats will undoubtedly have an impact on natural flora, fauna and biodiversity.
-This is of particular concern within the relatively highly developed Eastern district.
+Artificial land cover throughout Ireland remains relatively low; however, the constant encroachment on natural habitats will undoubtedly have an impact on flora, fauna and biodiversity.

 Throughout the island of Ireland there has been a decline in many of the native species through habitat loss, competition, development and agriculture.
-Irish legislation protects some of these species.
-In Ireland there are 18 species of plant and animal identified as endangered and a further 52 recorded as vulnerable.
+Irish and Northern Irish legislation protect some of these species.
+In Ireland there are 18 species of plant and animal identified as endangered and a further 52 recorded as vulnerable, while in Northern Ireland some 272 plant and animal species (identified as Priority Species) and 40 Priority Habitats require some conservation action.
+There are also 457 species on the Northern Ireland Species of Conservation Concern (SOCC) list.

-The Water Matters - Have Your Say document for the Eastern RBD highlighted the main pressures/problems facing the water environment within the river basin.
-These pressures are listed in Section 5.3.3, Water.
+The Water Matters - Have Your Say document for the NWIRBD highlighted the main pressures/problems facing the water environment within the river basin; these are listed in Section 5.3.3, Water.